MILITARY & THE MPD

 I applied for the Meridian Police Department and accepted a position in August of 2009.
 During my career here, I have had numerous opportunities to advance, go to quality training, and laterally move within the department.
 I am proud to work with the Meridian Police Department because of the department's commitment to providing quality service, education, and the excellent partnership we enjoy with our community.

-CORPORAL KEVIN WILSON
+SERGEANT KEVIN WILSON

 United States Navy